 Originally they started by making coats using 100% recycled down.
-Now the brand has developed its own textile treatments and applied it to a honed list of just 10 sustainable materials for everything they make.
+Now the brand has developed its own textile treatments and applied them to a honed list of just 10 sustainable materials for everything they make.

 Pieces by Nau are designed and produced with a sustainability mindset.
-It means manufacturing through a combination of timeless style with high-performance to create items that will last years.
+It means manufacturing through a combination of timeless style with high performance to create items that will last years.

 A large percentage of their products are vegan and all are cruelty-free.
 Their overall goal is to minimise the impact that clothing production has on the environment.
 Within their use of natural materials, you will find familiar options like linen, wool and organic cotton.
 Though, they go even further than other brands with a range that includes Tencel and Rayon (made from tree cellulose), Hemp and even Bamboo.

-Another company that embraces a direct to consumer model, Artknit only works with manufacturers in Italy to reduce their carbon footprint.
+Another company that embraces a direct-to-consumer model, Artknit only works with manufacturers in Italy to reduce their carbon footprint.